Club Argentino de Rugby

-Club Argentino de Rugby, simply known as Argentino, is an Argentine rugby union and field hockey club.
-Its headquarters are sited in Avellaneda, Greater Buenos Aires, while the stadium is located on the km 43,5 of the Autovía 2 (the main road to the city of Mar del Plata).
-The team currently plays in the Segunda Superior, the fifth division of the Unión de Rugby de Buenos Aires league system.
+Club Argentino de Rugby, simply known as Argentino, is an Argentine amateur sports club headquartered in Avellaneda, Greater Buenos Aires.
+The rugby union stadium is located on the km 43,5 of the Autovía 2 (the main road to the city of Mar del Plata).
+The team currently plays in Primera B, the third division of the Unión de Rugby de Buenos Aires league system.

+Argentino also has a field hockey section, affiliated to the Buenos Aires Hockey Association.

 History

 By 1976 a group of veteran rugby players decided to create a club where to play the sport they loved.
 On March 3, 1977, Club Argentino de Rugby was founded, with the participation of children from 8 to 12 years old and their parents also collaborating with the project.

 At first, they trained in a little square, moving then to a football field rented to the Asociación Cristiana de Jóvenes (Youth Christian Association) and finally in Club Arsenal de Sarandí.
 Argentino's home games were played in a rented field owned by the Dirección Nacional de Vialidad (the organism that regulates the roads of Argentina), which was located in Ezeiza, Buenos Aires.

 The first jerseys were sold in a pharmacy and the administration office worked in a little room of the Círculo Universitario de Avellaneda.

 The team promoted to first division in 1987 and 1997 but would be later relegated to a lower category.
 In 2011 Argentino was relegated to third division.